Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure: 1d Kreiss-symmetrizable hyperbolic IBVPs

-\begin{remark} Notice that we can obtain the bound of $G^{n+1}$ in $H^{m+1}(0,T)$ by using directly the ODE \eqref{equation_Gn}, i.e. However, in the proof of the boundedness and convergence of the sequence of the approximated solutions in the next subsection, while both $G^{n}$ and $u^{n}_{|_{x=0}}$ will be in $H^{m}(0,T)$ by inductive hypothesis, this direct bound cannot guarantee the uniform bound and close the estimate for the convergence, even by choosing a small existence-time $T$.
-It is therefore crucial in our analysis to derive estimates for \eqref{equation_Gn} with a time-factor, in this case $\max\{T,\sqrt{T}\}$, that goes to zero as $T$ goes to zero. \end{remark}
+and, by substituting this into \eqref{estimate_diff_Gn}, we obtain \eqref{estimate_G_diff}. \end{proof} \begin{remark} In Proposition \ref{propo_ode} we derived both $H^m$ and $H^{m+1}$-bounds \eqref{estimate_G_T}-\eqref{estimate_G} although one would look for the solution $G$ to \eqref{general_ODE} in the natural space $H^{m+1}(0,T)$.
+However, in the proof of the uniform boundedness of approximated solutions in Step 2 of Theorem \ref{maintheo}, while both $G^{n}$ and $u^{n}_{|_{x=0}}$ will belong to $H^{m}(0,T)$ by inductive hypothesis, the estimate \eqref{estimate_G} cannot directly guarantee the uniform bound of $G^{n+1}$ in $H^{m+1}(0,T)$ even for a small existence-time $T$.
+It is therefore crucial in our analysis to use first \eqref{estimate_G_T}, with a time-factor that allows to get the uniform bound in the $H^m$-regularity and, only afterwards, the expected $H^{m+1}$-regularity will be obtained using \eqref{estimate_G}. \end{remark}